openstudioproject/openstudio_docs/installation.rst

 Web2py
 ------

 Now download web2py from www.web2py.com and extract it to a directory that's suitable for you.
-In this example I'll use a seperate folder in the Home Directory called www-data
+In this example we'll use a seperate folder in the Home Directory called www-data

 .. code-block:: bash